giantswarm/docs/src/content/getting-started/installation-name/index.md

 last_review_date: 2022-09-08
 ---

-A Giant Swarm installation includes a management cluster, bastion hosts, the workload clusters (depending on your viewpoint) and a few more components specific to the cloud provider used.
+A Giant Swarm installation includes a Management Cluster, bastion hosts, the workload clusters (depending on your viewpoint) and a few more components specific to the cloud provider used.

 ## Why an installation name